Glen dominate Slaughtneil to retain Derry crown

 After Michael Warnock added a second, the holders produced a mini-rush of three scores in two minutes as Conleth McGuckian, Jack Doherty and Ethan Doherty stretched the lead out to five.

-Slaughtneil were slow to get going and were made to wait until the 20th minute for their opening score through Shane McGuigan's free, the Red Hand county star having earlier failed to level it at one apiece when he kicked short into Conlan Bradley's gloves.
+Slaughtneil were slow to get going and were made to wait until the 20th minute for their opening score through Shane McGuigan's free, the Oak Leaf county star having earlier failed to level it at one apiece when he kicked short into Conlan Bradley's gloves.

 With Slaughtneil's kick-outs regularly going astray, Eunan Mulholland and McGuckian extended Glen's advantage before Padraig Cassidy reduced the deficit to five before the break.